DhirajBhakta/reflections/kubernetes.md

 # Container Orchestrator
 - You have many nodes
-- You want to run your "service" on all those nodes
+- You want to run your "service(s)" on all those nodes, with replicas of each service
-- Basically you want to run N replicas of one container on those nodes

-#### Why would you need "Orchestration"?

-Servers +  Change Rate = Benefits of Orchestration
-- As Number of servers increase
+#### What problems does Kubernetes solve?
+- rise of microservices -> rise of container tech
-- As Rate of code change increases
+- increased use of containers

-Benefit of orchestration becomes apparent.
-Orchestration is meant to AUTOMATE pushing changes and monitoring that the app is running in a HEALTHY state

-If you deploy it just once a month, orchestration might not be useful
+- managing 1000s of such containers using scripts and self made tools made it complex and irritating

+#### What are the tasks of an orchestration tool?
+Kubernetes guarantees
+- HA or no downtime
+- scalability or high performance
+- Disaster recovery - backup and restore

 #### ECS, Mesos, Cloudfoundry, Marathon, ...wtf??
 These are cloud-specific  orchestrator offerings